 Neck or Back Injuries

+When a vehicle sustains a side impact, seatbelted occupants will often sustain injuries to the neck and back caused by their bodies being dramatically jolted.
+This can cause damage to the soft tissues of the neck or back, as well as the spinal vertebrae and discs.
+An individual will suffer a spinal cord injury in the most severe cases.
 Spinal cord injuries typically result in a loss of sensation and function below the injured area, a condition known as paralysis.
 Paralysis can be complete, or the individual can retain some sensation.
 According to the National Spinal Cord Injury Statistical Center (NSCISC), around 179,000 people will suffer a spinal cord injury each year, with motor vehicle accidents being the most common cause of the injury.
+Only 32 percent of spinal cord injury sufferers will eventually return to the workplace after treatment for the injury, and many will be unable to perform daily living tasks unassisted.
+Because of this, spinal cord injuries are also commonly considered catastrophic injuries.

 Lacerations from Broken Glass and Bent Metal